nazirait/Advanced-ML/README.md

-# Advanced-ML
+# Advanced Machine Learning

 This project investigates the impact of different feature selection techniques and classification algorithms on both artificial and real-world datasets.

-Feature Selection Methods Evaluated:
+### Feature Selection Methods Evaluated:
 - Boruta
 - RFE + SVM
 - Lasso